 Chapter 3.
 Incompatible Changes

-The following changes introduced in this release can impact your migration from Java Agent 5.7:
+The following changes introduced in this release can impact your migration from Java Agents 5.7:

-The Java Agent password is no longer included in the bootstrap properties.
+The agent password is no longer included in the bootstrap properties.

 The following filenames are changed as a result: